multiformats/java-multihash/README.md

 ## Building

 ### Ant
-`ant dist` will build a JAR file suitable for manual inclusion in a project.
+`ant dist` will build a JAR file in the `./dist` suitable for manual inclusion in a project.
+Dependent libraries are included in `./dist/lib`.

 ### Maven
 `mvn package` will build a JAR file with Maven dependency information.